parasaurolophus/rader.us/music/algorithmic_musical_composition.md

 That said, I never felt any great need to reproduce traditional musical sounds or forms by electronic means.
 (I occasionally do so, but usually only as experiments with particular tools or techniques, i.e. as "studies" for more purely electronic compositions.)

-Specifically, I consider traditional music notation and instrumentation entirely sufficent for expressing traditional musical ideas.
+Specifically, I consider traditional music notation and instrumentation more than sufficent for expressing traditional musical ideas.
 My passion as a composer is in exploring musical ideas which cannot be expressed or performed by traditional means.
 This is no less an "artistic" undertaking than composing and arranging more conventional music.
-It is just that the artistry occurs by way of experimenting with patches, reording the results, and layering the individual tracks in a final mix for any given piece.
+It is just that the artistry occurs by way of experimenting with patches, recording the results, and layering the individual tracks in a final mix for any given piece.

 ---